Blog

 Common Billing Error #3: Time Entry Inflation

-Clients often detect time inflation by comparing invoices with communication records or deliverables.
-If discrepancies become a pattern, it could lead to disputes, delayed payments, or even lost business.
+Customers usually identify time inflation by comparing charges with communication reports or deliverables.
+If discrepancies become a trend, then it may result in conflict, delayed payments, or lost orders.

 Common Billing Error #4: Billing for Administrative Tasks